When to Take a Pregnancy Test Based on Science and Ovulation

 In addition to waiting until the first day of your expected period, it is recommended to take a pregnancy test no earlier than 12 days past ovulation (DPO).

-While it is often believed ovulation occurs 14 days before the onset of your next period, the actual ovulation day varies from woman to woman and cycle to cycle.
+While it is often believed ovulation occurs 14 days before the onset of your next period, the actual ovulation day varies from woman to woman and cycle to cycle (more on early ovulation here).
 This is why it is important to track your ovulation using a product like Mira when you are trying to conceive.

 Implantation takes place after an egg is released into the fallopian tube, fertilized by sperm, and implanted itself into the uterine wall, where prenatal development starts.
 Technically, implantation is supposed to happen at 9 days after ovulation.
 But the actual range is 6 – 12 DPO, and 84% occurs between 8 – 10 DPO.